AspenXDev/Projects/LibraryV0/docs/BRD.md

 - Demo on a local machine or local network with sample data.
 - Single-branch library; printed materials only.
-- Librarians have basic computer literacy.
+- Users have basic computer literacy.

 ## 8. Milestones (per Instructor)